LunaSare/spring2023-data-science/assignments/homework_data_tables.md

 avg_height <- summarize(by_site, avg_height = mean(height))
 ```

-1. Modify the code to calculate and print the average height of a plant in each
+1. Modify the code to calculate and print the average height of a plant in each experiment.
-   experiment.
 2. Use `max()` to determine the maximum height of a plant at each site.
-3. Write the same code but as a pipeline (using the pipe `|>` or `*>*`) to get the same result.
+3. Use the code you wrote to solve question (2) but as a pipeline (using the pipe `|>` or `%>%`).
+Make sure you get the same result.

 ### Exercise 3: Fix the code
 <!-- https://github.com/datacarpentry/semester-biology/blob/main/exercises/Dplyr-fix-the-code-R.md -->